-Why attic insulation is the most important step in insulating your home
+Why attic insulation is the most important step in insulating a house

-There are also a number of wall insulation options available to you, depending on the wall type of your home.
-A registered building contractor or architect will be able to advise you on the best option to suit your needs.
+There are a number of wall insulation options available depending on the wall type of your home.
+A registered building contractor or architect will be able to advise on the best option to suit your needs.

 Anthony Crudden, a homeowner whose 1930’s house had solid walls and no insulation, recently availed of the SEAI grant to externally insulate his home, just in time for the cold winter months;